fabiodellagiustina/Multi-tenant-SDN-Slicing-in-ComNetsEmu/SVMN_project/README.md

 ```

 ##### Setting up the tenant controllers (RYU)
-Open a new terminals for each controller.
+Open a new terminal for each controller.

 Upper slice controller:
 ```bash